TimoliaDE/HowTo/docs/ranks/youtube.en.md

 Livestreamers can get a rank on Timolia, too.
 In this case it will be decided individually depending on the livestream.

 ## How do I apply for a rank?
-If you think that you meet all criteria and want to apply for a rank on Timolia, contact the [@TimoliaTeam](https://twitter.com/TimoliaTeam) via Twitter direct message, via e-mail to <strong>youtube@timolia.de</strong> or connect to our TeamSpeak (ts.timolia.de) and join the support channel.
+If you think that you meet all criteria and want to apply for a rank on Timolia, contact the [@TimoliaTeam](https://twitter.com/TimoliaTeam) via Twitter direct message or via e-mail to <strong>youtube@timolia.de</strong>
 We will take a look at your content and decide whether you qualify for a special rank.